costa-group/forves/README.md

       --help  Display this list of options

-The checker reads a sequence of blocks to check its equivalence from the standard input.
+The checker reads a sequence of blocks  from the standard input to check its equivalence.
 Each case if formed by 3 lines:

     optimized block
     original block
     initial stack size

-The first one is the
+The first line is the
 optimized block of EVM instructions, the second line contains the original block of EVM instructions, and the third line has the initial stack size.
 The checker will read triplets until the end of the file (EOF, introduced by **Ctrl-d**